 - Cut the peaches in half, remove pits and slice the peaches into thin slices.
 Slice the potatoes into ¼ inch thick discs.

 - When the water comes to a boil, add the potatoes and cook until tender when poked with a fork, about 7 minutes.
 Drain immediately and rinse under cold water.
 Reserve for later.

-- While the potatoes are cooking combine the minced shallots and apple cider vinegar in a small bowl.
+- While the potatoes are cooking combine the garlic paste, minced shallots and apple cider vinegar in a small bowl.

 - Slowly add the olive oil to the bowl while constantly whisking to combine with the vinegar.
 You are emulsifying the oil and vinegar so they don't separate.